W427697/Discord-/docs/writing-tests/storyshots-migration-guide.md

 Before you begin the migration process, ensure that you have:

-- A fully functional Storybook configured with one of the [suppported frameworks](../configure/frameworks.md) running the latest stable version (i.e., 7.6 or higher).
+- A fully functional Storybook configured with one of the [supported frameworks](../configure/frameworks.md) running the latest stable version (i.e., 7.6 or higher).
 - Familiarity with your current Storybook and its testing setup.

 ### With the test-runner